biomejs/biome/website/src/content/blog/roadmap-2024.md

 More features for the command line tool, such as:
 - Add the `explain` command for offline documentation;
-- Allow to export the output in different formats (JSON, etc.)
+- Allow the output to be exported in different formats (JSON, etc.)
 - Auto-completion for other shells such as `zsh`;
 - Implement the `--modified` argument, which allows to format - for example - only the modified lines of a document;
-- Expose metrics for Biome's operations, and being able to track down possible performance bottlenecks;
+- Expose metrics for Biome's operations and being able to track down possible performance bottlenecks;

 ### Plugins

-We will explore plugins, and come up with a design that fits Biome.
+We will explore plugins and come up with a design that fits Biome.
 Biome is different from other tools because Biome is a toolchain that has multiple tools in it, so we have to think out of the box and propose a design that might differ from the tools people are used to.

-We don't know yet what a Biome's plugin will look like, although we think a plugin should be able to tap all the tools that Biome offers.
+We don't know yet what a Biome's plugin will look like, although a plugin should be able to tap all the tools that Biome offers.

 Some ideas that we will consider:
 - DSL